k0nserv/hugotunius.se/_posts/2021-01-10-the-apps-that-listen-to-you.md

 This is an extension of my previous work on [analysing privacy on the app store](https://hugotunius.se/2021/01/03/an-analysis-of-privacy-on-the-app-store.html), I'd recommend reading that post before this one.

-In this post we are looking at apps that collect *"Audio Data"* under the *"User Content"* category for third party tracking use i.e. `DATA_USED_TO_TRACK_YOU`.
+In this post I am looking at apps that collect *"Audio Data"* under the *"User Content"* category for third party tracking use i.e. `DATA_USED_TO_TRACK_YOU`.
 Apple defines audio data as *The user’s voice or sound recordings*, thus it's not definite if these apps listen to your microphone or use some other type of sound recording.

-At the time I am writing this my data set contains 14480 apps, but only slightly more than a third of those have provided privacy details.
+At the time of writing my data set contains 14480 apps, but only slightly more than a third of those have provided privacy details.
 Of these apps there are five that confess to collecting audio data for third party tracking purposes:

 + [Chime - Mobile Banking](https://apps.apple.com/us/app/chime-mobile-banking/id836215269)
 + [Periscope Live Video Streaming](https://apps.apple.com/gb/app/periscope-live-video-streaming/id972909677)